Month 11, Day 30, Monday 10:30 p.m.

 To her surprise and relief, the woman who came over to deal with them seemed completely unsurprised when Newton volunteered the symptoms he’d noticed.
 “You’re the third one today, and that’s only of the students I’ve dealt with personally.
 Sometimes I think they push you all too hard.
 Are you experiencing any signs of Will-strain?”

 Sebastien started to shake her head, but stopped when Newton raised his eyebrows skeptically.
 “Well, I have had some headaches,” she admitted.
-“But it think it’s just from the lack of sleep.
-The dorms, you know, I’m not used to sleeping with so many people all around me.”
+“But I think it’s just from the lack of sleep.
+The dorms, you know… I’m not used to sleeping with so many people all around me.”

-“He wakes up and practices casting in the middle of the night,” Newton added.
+“He wakes up and practices casting in the middle of the night,” Newton corrected.

 The healer and student liaison shared a knowing look.
 “Well, I’m going to prescribe two days of rest from any practical exercises, as well as a mild anti-anxiety potion.
-The potion should last you for a couple weeks, at single-sip doses.
-You can take it twice a day.
-Once in the morning, before breakfast, and once before bed.
+The potion should last you for a couple of weeks, at single-sip doses.
+You can take it twice a day: once in the morning before breakfast, and once before bed.
 Please come back for more at the end of that period, if you feel you need it.”

 Sebastien rolled her eyes, but neither of the other two seemed to find her exasperation worth noting.

-They made her take the first anti-anxiety potion before leaving, and while Sebastien disliked the artificial sense of serenity, she had to admit that she had also lost any desire to attend Fekten’s Defensive Magic class, as the idea of physical exercise sounded torturous when she could be resting in her little cubicle instead.
+They made her take the first anti-anxiety potion before leaving.
+While Sebastien disliked the artificial sense of serenity, she had to admit that she had also lost any desire to attend Fekten’s Defensive Magic class, as the idea of physical exercise sounded torturous when she could be resting in her little cubicle instead.